rednafi/pysanity/docs/guide/README.md

 ### Testing

 * Use [pytest](https://docs.pytest.org/en/latest/) to write your tests

 * Strive to write many small [pure](https://stackoverflow.com/a/47245930/8963300) and [idempotent](https://stackoverflow.com/questions/1077412/what-is-an-idempotent-operation) functions, and minimize where mutations occur.

 * Whenever you fix a bug, write a regression test.
 A bug fixed without a regression test is almost certainly going to break again in the future.

-* Use direct assertations and explicit comparisons; avoid negations.
+* Use direct assertions and explicit comparisons; avoid negations.

     ```python
     # bad - other values can be falsy too: `[], 0, '', None`